claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 !!! note

-    The pitch deviations introduced by Instant Mode are context-specific, and therefore so are the generated takes.
+    The pitch deviations introduced by the "Sing" and "Rap" Pitch Modes are context-specific, and therefore so are the generated takes.
 It is recommended that you ensure all notes are correctly placed with the appropriate timings, and all adjacent breaths have been inserted before generating retakes.

 <figure markdown>